Queer on the Spectrum

 About Queer on the Spectrum

-My name is Jack (they/them) and I am a queer Autistic sexuality educator.
+My name is Jack (they/ze/he) and I am a queer trans Autistic sexuality educator.
 I have been working as a sexuality educator for the last six years.
 I am AASECT certified.
-I primarily work with therapists but am open to working with Autistic individuals, other professionals, and parents/caregivers.
-I teach individuals how to support Autistic individuals by providing consultations (one-on-one as well as group consultation), resources, curriculum, and educational workshops on the intersection of human sexuality and autism.
+I work with therapists as well as other professionals, parents/caregivers and Autistic individuals.
+I provide one-on-one and group consultations, resources, and educational workshops on the intersection of human sexuality and autism.

 Due to education and training gaps, many therapists lack confidence and skill on the topic of human sexuality, which increases the likelihood of harm especially when working with certain populations.
-The Autistic population is one such group for a multitude of reasons outlined below.
+The Autistic population is one such group for a multitude of reasons.